Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

     ncn-m001# kubectl exec -it -n services $(kubectl get pods --all-namespaces |grep slingshot | awk '{print $2}') -- fmn_status
     ```

-#### Bring up the Blade in System A
+#### Bring up the blade in the source system

-47. Drain the coolant from the blade removed from system B and fill with fresh coolant to minimize cross-contamination of cooling systems.
+47. To minimize cross-contamination of cooling systems, drain the coolant from the blade removed from destination system and fill with fresh coolant .
-    - Review fill station procedures in *HPE Cray EX Coolant Service Procedures H-6199*.
+    - Review the *HPE Cray EX Coolant Service Procedures H-6199*.
 If using the hand pump, review procedures in the *HPE Cray EX Hand Pump User Guide H-6200* (https://internal.support.hpe.com/).

-48. Install the blade from System B into System A.
+48. Install the blade from the destination system into source system.
     - Review the *Remove a Compute Blade Using the Lift* procedure in *HPE Cray EX Hardware Replacement Procedures H-6173* for detailed instructions for replacing liquid-cooled blades (https://internal.support.hpe.com/).

-49. Repeat steps 26 through 46 to power on the nodes in System A.
+49. Repeat steps 26 through 46 to power on the nodes in the source system.